csmblade/PANfm/README.md

 # PANfm: Palo Alto Networks - firewall monitor

-A light weight real-time monitoring dashboard for Palo Alto Networks firewalls built with Flask and Chart.js.
+A light weight real-time monitoring dashboard for a small number of Palo Alto Networks firewalls in a home lab or simlar.

 ## Features